-All approved schools must comply with statutory requirements and the Board's rules for approved schools and must provide a minimum course of study pursuant to 16 V.S.A. §906.
-An approved school must have the resources required to meet its stated objectives, including financial capacity, faculty who are qualified by training and experience in the areas in which they are assigned, and physical facilities and special services that are in accordance with state and federal law or regulation.
+All approved independent schools must comply with statutory requirements and the Board s rules for approved independent schools and must provide a minimum course of study pursuant to 16 V.S.A. §906.
+An approved independent school must have the resources required to meet its stated objectives, including financial capacity, faculty who are qualified by training and experience in the areas in which they are assigned, and physical facilities and special services that are in accordance with state and federal laws and regulation.

 2223.2.
-Nondiscrimination Requirement for Approved Schools
+Nondiscrimination Requirement for Approved Independent Schools